Witchery (company)

 Witchery is an Australian fashion label specialising in women's clothing, shoes and accessories.
-Part of the Country Road Group, Witchery operates stores across mainland Australia, New Zealand and concession stores in both David Jones and Woolworths South Africa.
+Part of the Country Road Group, Witchery operates stores across mainland Australia, New Zealand and concession stores in Myer, David Jones and Woolworths South Africa.

-Based in Burnley, Victoria, Australia, the company has its flagship store located at Chadstone Shopping Centre, a suburb of Melbourne, Australia.
-The company is a supporter for Ovarian Cancer Australia.
+Based in Burnley, Victoria, Australia, the company has its flagship store located at Chadstone Shopping Centre.

 Acquisition

 In 2012, Country Road purchased Witchery Group for $172 million.
 The takeover created one of Australia's biggest speciality apparel retailers, with 517 stores and $679 million in annual sales.